turingschool/launch-curriculum/module3/Projects/Mod3Project.md

 For this iteration, it's up to you what type of planning you want to do before diving into code.
 You will want to consider the following, how do you want users to navigate to the statistics page?

-When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate or your instructor for some code review.
+When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate for some code review.

 ### 🌶️Iteration 4 - Edit and Delete